Patan, Gujarat: Rail

-New train will start from Bandra to Bhagat Ki Kothi and connectivity to Rajasthan, Delhi, Mumbai.

-Road
+Roads

 The National Highway 68 connecting Ramgarh in Rajasthan with the province of Gujarat passes through Patan-Chanasma, thus connecting it with the cities Jaisalmer, Barmer and Radhanpur.
 State Highways SH 7, 10, 130 pass through Patan and connect it with the nearest cities of Gujarat.
 National Highway 68 connects it with Mehsana, Himmatnagar and Ahmedabad.

 Air

-The nearest airport is Sardar Vallabhbhai Patel International Airport at Ahmedabad.

-Mehsana Airport It is just 51 km From Patan city.

-Deesa Airport It is just 53 km from Patan city.
+The closest Airport is Mehsana Airport which is 51 km from Patan.
+Deesa Airport is 53 km from Patan.